nils-werner/docs/source/deployment/metrics.rst

 1 - `Download a precompiled binary for Prometheus <https://prometheus.io/download/>`_.
 Binaries are provided for many popular distributions, including Darwin, Linux and Windows.

- - For install instructions, see `Prometheus install guides <https://prometheus.io/docs/introduction/getting_started/>`_
+For install instructions, see `Prometheus install guides <https://prometheus.io/docs/introduction/getting_started/>`_

-2 - The following settings are recommended in the basic Prometheus configuration file named ``prometheus.yml``:
+2 - The following settings are recommended in the Prometheus configuration file named ``prometheus.yml``:

 .. code:: yaml